cypht-org/cypht/docs/RATE_LIMITING.md

 # Rate Limiting in Cypht

+## Important: Centralized Spam Reporting Settings

+All spam reporting, rate limiting, and auto-block settings are now managed in a single **Spam Reporting** section under **Site Settings** in the web interface.
+Previous per-module settings have been removed for clarity and ease of use.

+- To configure spam reporting, rate limits, or auto-block options, go to **Site Settings → Spam Reporting** in the admin UI.
+- All related options are now grouped together for easier management.

 ## Overview

 Cypht now includes a comprehensive endpoint-specific rate limiting system to prevent abuse of API endpoints.
 This feature helps protect against spam, brute force attacks, and excessive resource consumption.